jon-jacky/Piety/BRANCH.md

 ========

 This is the **eden** branch.
-Add full screen editing to the *eden* display editor.
+Add full screen editing to the *eden* display editor, in addition to the classic *ed* *insert* and *append* commands.

 Branches recently merged into **master**:

 - **noframe**, merged 1 Apr 2018.
-Reorganize communication between
+Reorganize and simplify
-applications and graphics.
+communication between applications and display.
 Break dependence of *edsel* on *display*, now only depends on *frame*.
-Several other simplifications.
+Several related revisions.
 Begun 26 Mar 2018.

 - **args**, merged 24 Mar 2018.
 Improvements to usability,
 organization, style, and documentation.
 Add arguments to the